Rach1507/namaste-react/namaste-JS/callbacks.md

     - helps us do async ops in JS .
     - in fact , we can say callbacks - are the reason async programming is possible in JS .

+Why callbacks enable async programming in JS:

+JavaScript is single-threaded (one thing happens at a time) But we often need to handle operations that take time (like API calls, file operations) Callbacks allow us to say "run this code now, and when it's done, run this other code" Without callbacks, we'd have to wait for each operation to finish before moving to the next one

 callback - issues  :